Retail KPIs: Essential Metrics Retailers Need to Track

 The Essential Retail KPIs and Metrics Every Retailer Needs to Track

 Task Completion Rates

-Often times, assigning tasks to store-level associates can feel like taking a shot in the dark: you send out directives, but it’s impossible to know if the message gets received or implemented—until you finally get a response a week later, with little proof the task got completed accurately or on time.
+Often, assigning tasks to store-level associates can feel like taking a shot in the dark.
+You send out directives, but it’s impossible to know if the message gets received or implemented—until you finally get a response a week later, with little proof the task got completed accurately or on time.

 By gaining access to task completion rates—store-by-store, user-by-user—retailers get an instant overview of which ones got completed, as well as their completion ratio, to see who’s consistently finishing tasks and who are missing directives.